nicknonnen/RE-rosgen/results/rosgenreport.md

 Assessment Criteria: Identify the criteria that will define whether the replication attempt was successful (e.g., matched statistical significance, direction of effect, similar magnitude of effect)
 - Reproducible documentation of methods, where documentation includes:
 - Annotated flowchart of final parameter values (use last page of RSC_EPA_2005 PDF)

+#### Procedure
+The purpose of this study was to replicate Kaspack's analysis to determine if the methodology was reproducible and viable.
+Therefore, the procedure for this project follows exactly or very closely that of Kasprack's, and focuses on study sites within the John Day Watershed.
+This replication effort was distributed across all students in Joe Holler's spring 2021 GEOG 323 Open Source GIScience, and the analysis in this document focuses specifically on study site 25.

+All procedures, code, and material for this study can be found [here](https://github.com/nicknonnen/RE-rosgen), in my individual RE-Rosgen respository.

+Detailed procedures for the GRASS analysis may be found [here]().
+Code for R Studio analysis may be found [here](), with instructions [here]().

+GRASS plugins used include

+#### Data
+>> CHamPS (Columbia Habitat Monitoring Program) [data]()
+>> John Day Watershed Digital Elevation Model [data]()

 ## Replication Results